 Upon completion of the review, CAPP will receive the ratings for the applications from the Committee.
 Applications will be funded from the top down in order of ranking as far as the budget will allow.

 The application must be a single PDF document, minimum 12 font, single spaced, with one inch margins consisting of the following sections:

-- Relevance to psoriatic disease: (maximum ½ page): Note that only projects relevant to psoriatic disease will be funded.
+3. Relevance to psoriatic diseases: (maximum ½ page): Note that only projects relevant to psoriatic diseases will be funded.

-- Lay title and lay summary (maximum ½ page): This section should be suitable for a press release and/or for the CAPP website to attract donors.
+4. Lay title and lay summary (maximum ½ page): This section should be suitable for a press release and/or for the CAPP website to attract funders/donors.

-- Student transcripts: Student transcripts should be scanned, converted to PDF documents and appended to the document.
-Official transcripts from the University should be sent directly to Kathryn Andrews-Clay, Executive Director, Canadian Association of Psoriasis Patient, 15 Capella Court, Unit 109, Ottawa, ON, K2E 7X1
+8. Student transcripts needed ONLY AFTER approved for funding: Official transcripts from the University should be sent directly to Kathryn Andrews-Clay, Executive Director, Canadian Association of Psoriasis Patient, 111-223 Colonnade Road, Ottawa, ON, K2E 7K3.

 Specific Conditions of Funding/Knowledge Translation